Country Working Groups

 Both sessions were well attended by a large number of engaged and committed Bettercoal Suppliers and coal producers operating in Russia and Kazakhstan, as well as Bettercoal Members who are sourcing from them.

-These successful webinars are part of the work done throughout the year.
 You can access a comprehensive summary report with the progress made by the RWG in 2020 here.